Everything You Need to Know About the Seville Cathedral Entrances

 For visitors who wish to attend mass and other religious services, there are smaller doors at the front and rear end of the cathedral.

-Queues at the Seville Cathedral Entrance
+Queues at Seville Cathedral entrances

 • Visitors who do not have tickets can join the queue at the Puerta del Principe.